-United Way – Women United (formerly Women’s Leadership Council) – Mobilizes women who strengthen our community by investing in programs that positively impact children, families, and the future.
-The signature cause is Childcare Scholarships.
+United Way – Women United – Mobilizes women who strengthen our community by investing in programs that positively impact children, families, and the future.
+Our signature cause is Childcare Scholarships.

 United Way – Emerging Leaders Council – Young professionals who support United Way and see firsthand the difference they make impacting lives and creating lasting change in our local community.